MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2024-10-14-a-dynamic-year.markdown

 It's a sobering reality that the one resource in life which is finite is time, so once in a while it's good to see where it's being spent!

 Firstly, let's see how I've spent my time in aggregate across the major categories of my life for the last year in total.
-I started accurately recording data from new years day until today, so we'll get the time counts from 1st Jan 2024 to 14th Oct 2024.
+I started accurately recording data from new years day until today, so we'll get the time counts from 1st Jan 2024 to 26th June 2024.

 <div style="text-align: center;">
    <img